qvest-digital/sch_jens/janz/qdisc.md

 implemented in `sch_janz` as packet pacing:

-The gross length of the packet (which in Linux includes some, but not all, layer 2 framing (e.g. the Ethernet header is present but not the trailer)) is multiplied with the currently configured bandwidth represented as nanoseconds per byte.
+The gross length of the packet (which in Linux includes some, but not all, layer 2 framing (e.g. the Ethernet header is present but not the trailer;
+ATM frame padding is applied)) is multiplied with the currently configured bandwidth (also known as the (emulated radio) link capacity) represented as nanoseconds per byte.
 Then, `q->notbefore` is set to (at first) the current time plus the size*bandwidth product, indicating that the next packet can be sent by then at the earliest.